CenturyLinkCloud/PublicKB/Servers/using-a-software-defined-virtual-nassan-on-centurylink-cloud.md

     * You can choose to export this volume as NFS, CIFS or Both
     * Choose the storage provisioning options: Thin or Thick
     * Choose the storage optimization options: Compression and/or Deduplication
-    * Choose if you wish to leverage snapshots and their schedule.
+    * Choose if you wish to leverage snapshots and their schedule

     ![create NFS Volume](../images/using-a-software-defined-virtual-nassan-on-centurylink-cloud-07.png)